 There is, but let’s start by considering why you have the Black Lagoon on your property instead of a yard.
 Conditions that cause yards to retain standing water frequently or be in a semi-permanent state of wetness include:

 - sloping property

-It should be noted that a permanent body of water on a property, especially one that “bubbles”, could be either a natural body of water like a spring, or the afore mentioned damaged piping.
-In either of those cases, property should be carefully inspected before any excavating, possibly involving the state or a municipality, to avoid evenbigger problems.
-But if the condition of a a property’s landscaping is causing swampy areas or “raging rivers” to frequently form after rain events, than a technique called trench drainage can be very effective.
+It should be noted that a permanent body of water on a property, especially one that “bubbles”, could be either a natural body of water like a spring or damaged piping.
+In either of those cases, a property should be carefully inspected before any excavating, possibly involving the state or a municipality, to avoid even bigger problems.
+But if the condition of a property’s landscaping is causing swampy areas or “raging rivers” to frequently form after rain events, then a technique called trench drainage can be very effective.

 - a containment area, such as a dry well

 - the street

 While in our DIY age it seems that any homeowner should be able to install a downward flowing ditch, there are a number of reasons why amateurs should not attempt this themselves.
 Although this type of ditch is simple in design, in order to work effectively, its dimensions and sloping must be precise to be effective.
 Professional landscaping companies are a great resource for this type of drain.
 Not only do they have great experience in installing and locating this type of drain, they can make recommendations about other types of drains and natural landscaping techniques, like a certain type of vegetation, to try as well.

 Summers in Ann Arbor MI come with rain, but that shouldn’t prevent you from enjoying your yard.
 If yours is plagued by excess water following storms, call us to see how we can help you protect and get the most from your property.
 Contact Twin Oaks Landscape today to learn about our drainage solutions for your property.